Updated: May 2026

 Nearly every MSP we speak with is dealing with the same problem: their software bills keep climbing while their profit margins keep shrinking.

 It's not just the price tags, it's the way these platforms trap you in.
-The pricing changes without warning.
+Your data isn't portable, the pricing changes without warning — the classic vendor lock-in trap.
 The constant pressure to upgrade.
 The nickel-and-diming for every extra feature.

 Meanwhile, clients expect the same level of service (or better) without wanting to pay more.
 The math just stops working.